-An appointment can be made by emailing firstname.lastname@example.org or calling the Embassy.
+Legalisation of documents are provided by appointment only.
+An appointment can be made by emailing the consular section at firstname.lastname@example.org.

-The document must be legalised by the Ministry of Foreign Affairs in Jordan or Norway.
+The document must be legalised by the Ministry of Foreign Affairs in Jordan before being presented at the Embassy.
 Please note that the Embassy cannot legalise Iraqi documents.
 This also applies to cases in which an Iraqi document is legalised by the Iraqi Embassy in Jordan, and thereafter the Jordanian Ministry of Foreign Affairs.

 Applicants must bring all necessary documents to the Embassy, including their passport.
 Legalised documents will usually be available for collection on the next working day.
 The Embassy will notify the applicant when the document(s) are ready for collection.

 The Embassy is not able to legalise documents issued in Norway.
 This includes marriage certificates and documents issued in connection with getting married abroad.
 For information about how to legalise these documents, please contact the legalisation office of the Norwegian Ministry of Foreign Affairs.

 In accordance with the Norwegian Foreign service Act § 13 Notarial acts, the Embassy may perform any act a notary public in Norway is authorised to perform, if this is done on behalf of a Norwegian citizen or the matter is otherwise linked to Norway or Norwegian interests.